-The above dialog window can be reached by $\texttt{File} \rightarrow \texttt{Properties}$ (Alt+Enter) or by $\texttt{right-click} \rightarrow \texttt{Properties}$ while the eCos Configuration project is selected within the Project Explorer window and selecting ecos configuration.
+The above dialog window can be reached by $File \rightarrow Properties$ (Alt+Enter) or by $right-click \rightarrow Properties$ while the eCos Configuration project is selected within the Project Explorer window and selecting eCos Configuration.

 A build error is normally expected when you switch to a different eCosPro profile that uses a different eCos repository.
 This is because eCos configurations contain version information and potentially also can include settings and packages that may not be known in another repository.
 For example, different eCosPro repositories may range from a simple update to an existing eCosPro release through to an eCosPro release for an entirely different architecture.
-Developers are therefore advised to follow the instructions in the Upgrading eCosPro Configurations to newer eCosPro release section of the eCosPro Developer's Kit - Installation and Getting Started Guide to update . ecc files within an eCos configuration project.
+Developers are therefore advised to follow the instructions in the Upgrading eCosPro Configurations to newer eCosPro releases section of the eCosPro Developer's Kit - Installation and Getting Started Guide to update . ecc files within an eCos configuration project.